shanwai1234/beautiful-jekyll/RN.md

 <hr>
 02-2019

-+ Announced to deliver an oral presentation in the 61st Maize Genetics Conference.
++ Announced to deliver an oral presentation in the 61st Maize Genetics Conference in St. Louis, Missouri.

 + Awarded the Larrick and Whitmore Graduate Student Travel for next month Maize Genetic Conference.